-After a long day of thinking about wedding details, relationships, and all the stress that comes with it, all I wanted to do was lay sluggishly on my sofa and watch something to get my mind off of things.
+After a long day and stressful day, all I wanted to do was lay sluggishly on my sofa and watch something to get my mind off of things.
 As I was switching through the channels, helplessly, hoping something good was on, I stopped at the thrilling music of Hans Zimmer in the movie “Pirates of the Caribbean – Dead Man’s Chest.”
 The entire movie was about the pursuit of a heart… and to each one of the pursuers, to capture that heart meant all sorts of things.
 But the core of the motive was because it was going to make them happy.
 The heart wasn’t the real treasure; it was happiness.
 Turning the quarter around, the message of the voyage for happiness has been embedded in us from the day of Creation; it’s YHWH’s desire, so therefore, it’s ours as well.
 That cardinal truth of the soul has even been engraved in our Declaration of Independence.
 I researched the definition of “The Pursuit of Happiness” and I found the following: “The pursuit of happiness is defined as a fundamental right mentioned in the Declaration of Independence to freely pursue joy and live life in a way that makes you happy, as long as you don’t do anything illegal or violate the rights of others.”
 We are all searching for an everlasting happiness, and I am revisiting the truth that wisdom is what I should be pursuing because it is the source of true happiness.
 YHWH is the source and maker of true wisdom for He is called El De’ot- The God Of Knowledge and Wisdom.
 Godly wisdom is the key to the treasure chest that within lies true, untainted, and everlasting happiness.
 As King Solomon writes with the inspiration of God in Proverbs 24:13–14, “My son, eat honey, for it is good, and the drippings of the honeycomb are sweet to your taste.
 Know that wisdom is such to your soul; if you find it, there will be a future, and your hope will not be cut off.”
 I must remember that there is also an earthly wisdom (talked about in James 3) which brings forth earthly happiness, and if I know anything about this earth, all withers away as ocean water mists and dissipates in the air; so therefore, I must have God and His vast sea of true wisdom as my compass to direct me and guide me to my treasure.

 In proverbs, it also says “happy is the man who finds wisdom and the man who gets understanding.”
 This is so on the money, or shall I say, on the gold.
 When I do not understand something or understand what on earth I am doing wrong, then it is to me one of the most frustrating things on the face of the planet.
 I am reminded of the frustration that Murph, from the movie “Interstellar,” went through trying to break the equation to save humanity and wanting to get her dad back from an uncharted dimension.
 Or where a desperate father is trying to find the missing link in curing his son from a deadly disease in the movie “Lorenzo’s Oil.”
 When I do not understand, or there is ambiguity in the way I am walking, without confidence, it is really hard to do anything after that.
 My mind is unsure and scared, I feel vulnerable in the most unpleasant way… and so who wants to live a life with that mindset?
 It’s a type of frustration when you keep rowing your ship and it’s going in the direction you do not wish to go.